-UNDP develops specific programmes to reduce the risks of crisis, and address drivers and root causes of conflicts, disasters, and other types of crisis.
+UNDP leads policy and programme efforts to get ahead of the curve of future crises by mitigating risk and addressing drivers and root causes of conflicts, disasters, and other types of crisis.
 Prevention is at the heart of UNDP's development mandate, anchored in its mission to reduce development deficits, fight inequalities, and foster inclusion.
 While this can apply broadly to all programme countries, the focus is on contexts where risks of conflict and other man-made shocks are increasing, or which are exposed to high levels of recurrent risk.

-What UNDP offers: UNDP is boosting prevention efforts and anticipatory investments to support innovative programming addressing the causes and drivers of conflict, disasters, and multi-dimensional risk.
+What UNDP offers: UNDP is investing in new capabilities to boost anticipation and prevention efforts, while supporting innovative programming that addresses the causes and drivers of conflict, disasters and multidimensional risk.

-- · Bolstered risk anticipation capacities, with direct link to decision-making on deployable support and investment - · Integrated programme and policy solutions to shocks and disruptions to prevent escalation - Risk-informing development plans and programmes, with focus on systems/integrated approaches - · New Conflict Prevention Offer, including preventing violent extremism and the climate-security nexus - Enhanced support for inclusive and rights-based political transitions
+- Bolstered risk anticipation capacities, with direct link to decision-making on deployable support and investment - · Integrated programme and policy solutions to shocks and disruptions to prevent escalation - · Risk-informing development plans and programmes, with a focus on systems/integrated approaches - New Conflict Prevention Offer, including preventing violent extremism and the climate-security nexus - · Enhanced support for inclusive and rights-based political transitions

-UNDP's broader aim is to move from a culture of reaction to one of prevention.
+UNDP's aim is to move from a culture of reaction to one of prevention.
 Investment in prevention and protection from risks is the only way out of a world of deepening inequality and compounding insecurities.
 Our approach to risk-informed development (RID) is an organization-wide effort that is deeply rooted in risk governance, systems thinking, risk management and context-specific solutions.
-It results in reduced levels of vulnerability and hazard exposure, and thus contributes to prevention and resilience-building.

-UNDP contributes to prevention through risk-informing its work across its Signature Solutions, including poverty reduction, governance, and environment/climate, and gender programmes.
-These prevention-related interventions aim at addressing the root causes of potential conflicts and disasters by increasing preparedness, reducing inequalities, including gender inequalities, exclusion, and vulnerabilities.
-These efforts strengthen the social contract between people and the state, and build resilience to shocks and crisis.
-In these settings, UNDP country offices conduct political economic analysis to ensure that their programmes address grievances, reduce crisis risks, identify the right beneficiaries, and do not contribute to existing conflict and disaster dynamics or vulnerabilities.
+UNDP contributes to prevention through risk-informing its work across its Signature Solutions.
+These prevention-related interventions aim to address the root causes of potential crises by increasing preparedness and reducing inequalities (including gender inequalities), exclusion and vulnerabilities.
+These efforts strengthen the social contract between people and the state while building resilience to shocks and crisis.
+In these settings, UNDP Country Offices conduct political and economic analysis to ensure that their programmes address grievances, reduce crisis risks, identify the right beneficiaries, and do not contribute to existing conflict and disaster dynamics or vulnerabilities.

-Fundamentally, the UNDP Strategic Plan's Signature Solution on Resilience is grounded in a systems approach, translating into programmable interventions for transformational change by: (i) building resilience to a wide range of shocks and threats, including conflict, climate change, disasters and epidemics; (ii) achieving a deeper understanding of the multi-dimensional nature of the challenges; and (iii) advancing risk-informed, rights-based, gender-responsive and conflict-sensitive development.
+Fundamentally, UNDP's Strategic Plan Signature Solution on Resilience is grounded in a systems approach, translating into programmable interventions for transformational change by: (i) building resilience to a wide range of shocks and threats, including conflict, climate change, disasters and epidemics; (ii) achieving a deeper understanding of the multi-dimensional nature of the challenges; and (iii) advancing risk-informed, rights-based, gender-responsive and conflict-sensitive development.
+UNDP's support to countries is guided and focused on the following key interventions: